 “The Wow Factor”

-You know, I like to keep up on the lingo.
+You know, I'm not a math guy, I'm a word guy.
+I like to keep up with language, and observe how it changes and mutates.
 Not because I'm cool at all, but I think language is fun, and I like using new expressions.
 One newer expression you might have heard or used is when something is said to have a “wow factor”.
 It's a very descriptive way of saying it – that something is astonishing or amazing, even unbelievable.

 The Grand Canyon has a wow-factor.
 A gourmet meal might have a wow-factor.
-An amazing basketball shot from half-court – there's a wow-factor.
+An amazing basketball shot from half-court at the buzzer – there's a wow-factor.
 But the wow-factors in the Bible are way more wow-ish.

 They did not react the way you'd expect.
 They did not greet him joyfully, and turn to him in faith.
 They didn't even show him respect.
 Those people from the Nazareth synagogue were astonished by Jesus, but in a very different way.
 Their reaction: to take offense.